Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Introduction

-The randomized midpoint discretization for Langevin dynamics (RLMC), introduced by \cite{shen2019randomizedmidpointmethodlogconcave} and developed further in \cite{yu2023langevinmontecarlostrongly,he2021ergodicitybiasasymptoticnormality,altschuler2024shiftedcompositioniiilocal} considers a more sophisticated alternative to Euler-Maruyama discretization, reducing the bias while introducing variance, leading to faster convergence bounds than for LMC.
-The work of Cao et. al \cite{Cao_2021} established lower bounds for the computational complexity for convergence in the strong $L^2$ error for a class of sampling algorithms, which includes RLMC and LMC.
-This demonstrated that the computational complexity of RLMC with underdamped Langevin dynamics is optimal in dimension and accuracy (up to log factors) in terms of the strong $L^2$ error.
+A popular approach is Langevin Monte Carlo (LMC) which is the Euler-Maruyama discretization of the continuous time Itô Stochastic Differential Equation (SDE) called (overdamped/underdamped) Langevin Dynamics.
+The convergence of LMC has been extensively studied in the literature \citep{durmus2018analysislangevinmontecarlo,vempala2022rapidconvergenceunadjustedlangevin,erdogdu2021convergencelangevinmontecarlo,cheng2017convergencelangevinmcmckldivergence,cheng2018-underdamped-lmc,dalalyan2020sampling,altschuler2025shiftedcompositionivunderdamped} under various assumptions on the target density $\pi,$ such as log-concavity and isoperimetry.
+The randomized midpoint discretization for Langevin dynamics (RLMC), introduced by Shen \& Lee \cite{shen2019randomizedmidpointmethodlogconcave} and developed further by \cite{yu2023langevinmontecarlostrongly,he2021ergodicitybiasasymptoticnormality,altschuler2024shiftedcompositioniiilocal,altschuler2025shiftedcompositionivunderdamped} considers a more sophisticated alternative to LMC.
+This is a randomized discretization which reduces the bias in the estimation of the Ito integral while introducing variance, leading to faster convergence bounds than for LMC.
+The Poisson Midpoint Method for Langevin dynamics (PLMC) was introduced by Kandasamy \& Nagaraj \cite{kandasamy2024poissonmidpointmethodlangevin} as a variant of RLMC.
+While \cite{kandasamy2024poissonmidpointmethodlangevin} considered the convergence of PLMC under general conditions (beyond strong log-concavity and isoperimetry) for the total variation distance via entropic central limit theorem style arguments.

-Strong $L^2$ error is the $L^2$ distance between the continuous time Ito SDE solution at time $T$ and the sampling algorithm output whenever they are driven by \textbf{same} Brownian motion.
+The literature has focused on understanding the sharp limits to the computational complexity of sampling for various classes of algorithms, in terms of various problem parameters.
+In the case of strongly log-concave sampling, the work of Cao et al. \cite{Cao_2021} established lower bounds for the strong $L^2$ error of randomized algorithms which discretize Underdamped Langevin Dynamics (ULD).
+Strong $L^2$ error is the $L^2$ distance between the continuous time Itô SDE solution at time $T$ and the sampling algorithm output whenever they are driven by \textit{same} Brownian motion.
+This demonstrated that RLMC is an optimal discretization of ULD with respect to dimension and accuracy (up to log factors), in terms of the strong $L^2$ error.
 However, sampling algorithm guarantees generally consider `weak' notions of distance such as total variation distance, Wasserstein distance, or the KL divergence between the law of algorithm output and the target.
-In particular, Wasserstein-2 distance bounds can consider the $L^2$ distance between algorithm output and the continuous time SDE driven by \textbf{different} but arbitrarily coupled Brownian motions.
+In particular, Wasserstein-2 distance bounds can consider the $L^2$ distance between algorithm output and the continuous time SDE driven by \textit{different but arbitrarily coupled} Brownian motions.